Have Gun – Will Travel

+Set in the period of the Old West, the series follows the adventures of Paladin, played by Boone, a gentleman investigator who also works as a gunfighter for hire.
+Although Paladin charges steep fees to clients who can afford to hire him, typically $1,000 per job, he provides his services for free to poor people who need his help.

+A radio series starring John Dehner debuted November 23, 1958, more than a year after the premiere of its televised counterpart, making Have Gun – Will Travel one of the few shows in television history to spawn a successful radio version.

 Premise

 This series follows the adventures of a man calling himself "Paladin" (played by Richard Boone on television and voiced by John Dehner on radio), taking his name from that of the foremost knights in Charlemagne's court.
 He is a gentleman investigator/gunfighter who travels around the Old West working as a mercenary for people who hire him to solve their problems.

-Although Paladin charges steep fees to clients who can afford to hire him, typically $1000 per job, he provides his services for free to poor people who need his help.
 Like many Westerns, the television show was set in a time vaguely indicated to be some years after the American Civil War.
 The radio show announced the year of the story that followed in the opening of each episode.

 The season-five television episode, "A Drop of Blood", gives the specific date of July 3, 1879.
 In the 14th and 17th ("Lazarus", March 6 and 7, 1875) episodes of season five, it is 1875.